vfong00/osu-java/README.md

 Here's the wiki page: https://en.wikipedia.org/wiki/Osu! <br/>
 TL;DR Clicker game. <br/>
 This game currently features:
-- A clickable circle that disappears upon being clicked OR the approach circle is on the circle.
+- A clickable circle that disappears upon being clicked OR when the approach circle is on the circle.
+- A slider that slides
 - Streak counting
+- Accuracy and score counters
-- Cool textures!
+- Cool textures

 ## But like, how do you even start the game?
 You'll need Processing!
+Simply open osu.pde, and press the play button!

 ## devlog - vincent
 ### weekend (5-18/19-19)
-did nothing except research.
+Wrote a clickable circle prototype.

 ### 5-20-19
-wrote a clickable circle
+Wrote an approach circle that made the clickable circle disappear when the approach circle elapsed the clickable circle.

 ### 5-21-19
-wrote accuracy/score attributes and printed them
+Wrote accuracy/score attributes and printed them.

 ### 5-22/23-19
-i died because of APs i am sorry
+I died because of APs I am sorry

+### 5-24-19
+Worked on integrating accuracy with Angel's stuff on sliders but got confused.

+### weekend (5-25/26-19)